 Here are the three routes to market for an AltFi proposition.

 - Project Innovate: The Financial Conduct Authority (FCA) as part of its mandate of stimulating competition and lowering consumer prices has been at the forefront of stimulating innovation within its markets.
 As such it has created the Regulatory Sandbox to aid novel propositions to market.
 The sandbox is a way for companies to test propositions in the real world, which makes it easier for younger companies to go to consumers and with more clarity.
 The Sandbox has had firms as small as Bud(UK startup) to HSBC (slightly larger) receive regulatory guidance as they test innovative product.

 - Full Authorisation: the traditional approach.
-Direct authorisation has the advantage that FCA employees will have taken to analyse your business model and that you will have a direct relationship with your regulator.
+Direct authorization has the advantage that FCA employees will have taken to analyze your business model and that you will have a direct relationship with your regulator.
 The drawback can be the cost and the lack of control over timings.
-Authorisation can often take up to a year, with little control over costs or timeframes.
+Authorization can often take up to a year, with little control over costs or timeframes.

-- Becoming an Appointed Representative: To accelerate their route to market, some fintechs utilise an ‘FCA Umbrella’.
-Here they don’t apply for authorisation direct.
-Instead they are supervised by another regulatory firm (such as RiskSave) which has the relevant permissions.
+- Becoming an Appointed Representative: To accelerate their route to market, some Fintechs utilize an ‘FCA Umbrella’.
+Here they don’t apply for authorization direct.
+Instead, they are supervised by another regulatory firm (such as RiskSave) which has the relevant permissions.
 The regulator will hold the principal (FCA Umbrella) accountable for failings in the AR’s activities.
 The process for becoming an AR is measured in weeks rather than months, and the regulatory hosting firm will often advise on compliance and operational issues lowering the fintech firms’ employees requirements and costs.